aRycroft/CPGrains/readme.md

 First select a sample using the button in the top right.
 Then click add node to add up to four nodes.
 Each of these nodes controls the generation of a grain stream.
 By selecting one node and shift-clicking another, a connection is formed between the nodes.
 By moving the grains around the screen the weight of each connection changes depending on the distance between the nodes.

-Shift-click : Create connection between nodes.
+Shift-click : Create connection between nodes. <br/>
-Double-click : Disable node audio (the node still affects any nodes it is connected to) Clicking Connection : Deletes the connection.
+Double-click : Disable node audio (the node still affects any nodes it is connected to)<br/>
+Clicking Connection : Deletes the connection.<br/>

 ## Project Log